Odontotermes formosanus: Ecology

 Like other members of the subfamily Macrotermitinae, Odontotermes formosanus have a symbiosis with a fungus in the genus Termitomyces which they cultivate in the nest.
 The older termites leave the nest to forage for suitable materials to use as substrate for the fungus.
 Younger workers remain in the nest where they chew up plant material brought in by the foragers, which becomes mixed with asexual spores of the fungus and bacteria in their gut.
 The resulting faeces are then deposited on the fungal comb.
 Older parts of the comb are then eaten by the termites.

 The termites travel as far as 35 m from the nest in their search for suitable materials to collect for their fungus comb.
 Searching is initiated by workers, or sometimes soldiers, which leave the nest area to forage in the open, often at night.
 The first explorers travel slowly and in due course returns to the nest, whether or not they have found food.
 The searching worker repeatedly touches the tip of its abdomen to the substrate to lay down a pheromone trail to guide other termites.
 The secretion produced contains two chemicals mixed together, and by varying the proportions of each chemical deposited, the explorers can provide extra information to the recipient termites, which are following the trail.
 When a suitable source is found, a circular gallery is built around it to ease its collection.
 Mud is used to make tubes over the trail along which the termites travel to and fro.

+It is associated with Zyras artemis, a Taiwanese species of rove beetle.